Isotope hydrology: Applications

 The most commonly used isotope application in hydrology uses hydrogen and oxygen isotopes to evaluate sources or age of water, ice or snow.
 Isotopes in ice cores help to reveal conditions of past climate.
-Higher average global temperature would provide more energy and thus an increase the atmospheric 18O content of rain or snow, so that lower than modern amounts of 18O in groundwater or ice layer imply the water or ice represents a period of cooler climatic eras or even ice ages.
+Higher average global temperature would provide more energy and thus increase the atmospheric 18O content of rain or snow, so that lower than modern amounts of 18O in groundwater or ice layer imply the water or ice represents a period of cooler climatic eras or even ice ages.

 Another application involves the separation of groundwater flow and baseflow from streamflow in the field of catchment hydrology (i.e. a method of hydrograph separation).
 Since precipitation in each rain or snowfall event has a specific isotopic signature, and subsurface water can be identified by well sampling, the composite signature in the stream is an indicator the proportion of the streamflow comes from overland flow and what portion comes from subsurface flow.

 Stable isotopes in the water molecule are also useful in tracing the sources (or proportion of sources) of water that plants use.